mmore500/hstrat/joss/paper.md

 # Statement of Need

 The `hstrat` software exists to equip parallel and distributed evolution digital systems --- simulations that instantiate the process of evolution in an agent-based framework --- with phylogenetic tracking capabilities.
-Parallel and distributed computation exponentiates the power of digital evolution by allowing for larger populations, more generations, more sophisticated genotype-phenotype mappings, and more robust fitness functions [CITE]
+Parallel and distributed computation exponentiates the power of digital evolution by allowing for larger populations, more generations, more sophisticated genotype-phenotype mappings, and more robust fitness functions [CITE].
 Indeed, several notable projects within the field have successfully exploited massively parallel and distributed computational resources [CITE CARL SIMMSS; SENTIENT; others].
 Further development of methodology and software such as this work will position the field to continue leveraging ongoing advances in computing hardware.